WCGA-Murdoch/Database-Tutorials/Barley.md

 The Barley genome browsers were built based on [Jbrowse v2](https://jbrowse.org/jb2/) with whole genome sequences and annotations of 76 Barley accessions in the Barley pangenome phase 2 collection and 22 accessions in the Australian barley collection.

-Information about navigating the genome browsers can be found [here](tools/barley_jbrowse.md)
+Information about navigating the genome browsers can be found at [Genome browser tutorials](tools/barley_jbrowse.md)

 #### a.
 Features